CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md

 ## Read-only mode

-Kubecost's OIDC supports read-only mode.
+nOps's OIDC supports read-only mode.
 This leverages OIDC for authentication, then assigns all authenticated users as read-only users.
 This overrides any existing RBAC configurations.

 ```yaml
 oidc: